-Management is responsible for the other information included in the annual report.
-The other information comprises the Schedule of Compensation, Benefits and Other Payments to Chief Executive Officer but does not include basic financial statements and other auditor's report thereon.
+Management is responsible for the other information included in the annual financial report.
+The other information comprises of The Schedule of Compensation, Benefits, and Other Payments to Chief Executive Officer but does not include the basic financial statements and our auditors' report thereon.
 Our opinions on the basic financial statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.

-In connection with our audit of the basic financial statements, or responsibility is to read the other information and consider whether a material inconsistency exists between the other information and the basic financial statements, or the other information otherwise appears to be materially misstated.
-If, based on the work performed, we conclude that an uncorrected material misstatement of the other information exists, we are required to describe it in our reports.
+In connection with our audit of the basic financial statements, our responsibility is to read the other information and consider whether a material inconsistency exists between the other information and the basic financial statements, or the other information otherwise appears to be materially misstated.
+If, based on the work performed, we conclude that an uncorrected material misstatement of the other information exists, we are required to describe it in our report.